 Substance Abuse Prevention & Intervention: Health assessments point to substance abuse as a substantial issue in the communities we serve.
 We take a comprehensive approach to substance abuse that supports individuals in making healthy choices while recognizing how the environment and social norms influence behavior.

 Eight million adolescents aged 12 to 17 drank alcohol in the past year, nearly 5 million used an illicit drug, and nearly 4 million smoked cigarettes nationwide.
 Young people who continuously misuse substances can experience problems related to academics, health, relationships, and the law.
 Substance abuse also impacts family members, the community, and society as a whole.

 Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative

-In 2010, Revere CARES won the Coalition of the Year award from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
+In Revere, the Revere CARES coalition won the Coalition of the Year award in 2010 from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
 In addition to several substance use indicators decreasing among high school youth, as measured by the Youth Risk Behavior Survey, high school students reported reduced ease in obtaining alcohol (83% to 69%) and marijuana (83% to 67%) between 2001 and 2009.
 Revere CARES has achieved a key coalition goal of successfully changing community norms related to:

 • Parents not allowing youth to drink at home